"I learned to dive in the 70's. My instructor was "Deep Diving Deiks(sp?)",

 PS.
 Recently a customer mentioned that I needed to update my photos because he was surprised to see my grey hair and advanced age.
 Hey, I'm surprised too!
 It seems like life is rushing by quickly.
 I am forever grateful for the customers, friends, employees, and family that have allowed Discount Divers to help share the amazing underwater world.

-John dives with a Sherwood Magnum or a Genisis GS 2000 regulator set a
+John dives with a Sherwood Magnum regulator set a

-Henderson Hyperstretch Wetsuit (comfort, simplicity, and summer coolness), and Black Pro Force Fins (easy on-off, maximum maneuverability, & easy kick).
-His next drysuit will likely be a used one (he likes to conserve).
-John travels with Henderson wetsuits, lightweight travel fins, and a ancient BC.
+Henderson Hyperstretch Wetsuit (comfort, simplicity, and summer coolness) or an Oceaner Drysuit, and Black Pro Force Fins (easy on-off, maximum maneuverability, & easy kick).
+John travels with stretchy wetsuits, lightweight travel fins, and an ancient BC.